If I stab my gums or the roof of my mouth while eating, is that a dental emergency?

 Accidentally stabbing your gums or the roof of your mouth while eating can be both painful and concerning, but it’s not always a dental emergency.
 Minor injuries typically heal on their own within a few days.
 To help the healing process, rinse with warm salt water to clean the area and reduce the risk of infection.
 Applying over-the-counter pain relief or a cold compress can also soothe tenderness and minimize swelling.

-However, certain situations require attention from an emergency dentist in Charlotte.
-If the wound is deep, bleeding doesn’t stop after applying pressure for 10 minutes, or the pain worsens over time, it’s crucial to seek professional care.
 These symptoms could indicate a more serious injury or an increased risk of infection, which needs immediate treatment to avoid complications.

 Call Our Emergency Dentist in Charlotte, NC